midtxwn/RSGO/README.md

 ## COLLISIONS:
-For keyboard movement, collisions with the various map elements are checked along each of the object axes, as they are all aligned with the modeling axes.
+For keyboard movement, collisions with the various map elements are checked along each of the object axis, as they are all aligned with the modeling axis.

 When firing, collisions with any component of the opposing player are checked using raycasting to determine if the shot hit its target.